-✓ Continue programmatic and management practices such as buffering and setbacks needed to protect water resources from the impacts of development (done through County Code) [from Guidance doc]
+Continue programmatic and management practices such as buffering and setbacks needed to protect water resources from the impacts of development (done through County Code) [from Guidance doc]

-Include water resource protection as a criterion in the Land Preservation, Parks and Recreation Plan (LPPRP) [from Guidance doc]
+LInclude water resource protection as a criterion in the Land Preservation, Parks and Recreation Plan (LPPRP) [from Guidance doc]

-- Explore additional sources for future water supply to prepare for policy changes or other changes that would result in the need for additional available water capacity - 2.
-Identify and develop, as needed, new water supplies adequate to support planned future growth without over-allocating available sources
+Explore additional sources for future water supply to prepare for policy changes or other changes that would result in the need for additional available water capacity

+2. Identify and develop, as needed, new water supplies adequate to support planned future growth without over-allocating available sources

-- ✓ Rigorously enforce existing laws that require zoning, plat approval, and development approval be contingent upon a demonstration that water supplies are adequate to meet requested demands [from Guidance doc] - ✓ Include provisions in the subdivision/development regulations that require that site plan/subdivision plat submittals have documentation from an engineer or official notification from the appropriate municipal or county agency(ies) stating that
+- Rigorously enforce existing laws that require zoning, plat approval, and development approval be contingent upon a demonstration that water supplies are adequate to meet requested demands [from Guidance doc] - ✓ Include provisions in the subdivision/development regulations that require that site plan/subdivision plat submittals have documentation from an engineer or official notification from the appropriate municipal or county agency(ies) stating that adequate water either presently exists or will exist for all development depicted [from Guidance doc]

-- adequate water either presently exists or will exist for all development depicted [from Guidance doc] - ✓ Implement future water resource options and the appropriate restrictions and/or protections to ensure water supply development can proceed at the designated time period [from Guidance doc] - ✓ Require watershed and wellhead protection around existing water supply sources [from Guidance doc] - ✓ Created open space and land preservation program measures that support water protection requirements [from Guidance doc] - ✓ Created and implemented drought management procedures and requirements [from Guidance doc] - ✓ Protect and develop wellsite locations outside municipal boundaries
+- ✓ Implement future water resource options and the appropriate restrictions and/or protections to ensure water supply development can proceed at the designated time period [from Guidance doc] - Require watershed and wellhead protection around existing water supply sources [from Guidance doc] - Created open space and land preservation program measures that support water protection requirements [from Guidance doc] - Created and implemented drought management procedures and requirements [from Guidance doc] - ✓ Protect and develop wellsite locations outside municipal boundaries

-Specific "To Do" Action Items: Short-term Strategy/ies Conduct detailed design and engineering studies for Union Mills reservoir Incorporate the acquisition of water recharge areas through land preservation easements to develop a bank of water allocations municipalities with recharge cred tit Rezone areas outside the GABs to be consistent with other areas of the county that are not within a DGA to reflect desired rural densities that would help protect or improve water quality ţ Assist the municipalities with updating the WSCMP worksheets developed as background data for this plan document to reflect the most current information, the complete and for this plan document to reflect the most current information then complete and submit a full WSCMP to MDE for review Long-term Strategy/ies en Track development of credits available in commercial mitigation banks serving this region of Maryland in anticipation of stream and wetland mitigation requirements t would be associated with development of a planned reservoir Long-term Water Supply Options Note: These are options that will be considered for long-term supply.
-However, inclus ior here does not imply that there is a definite plan to move forward with an option.
-Exploring additional sources, even for those systems that currently project enough capacity to meet demand, is included in order to be prepared for policy changes or ot hei changes that would result in the need for additional available water capacity.
-101 Piney Run Reservoir (as built): Obtain key permit required - Water and Sewerage Construction Permit □ Complete land easement/acquisition for WTP and pipeline Compete engineering for pipeline, storage, and pump station Piney Run Reservoir (expanded): Receive approval from MDE Dam Safety to raise normal pool elevation and cha nge dam classification from current "high hazard" designation J
+- Conduct detailed design and engineering studies for Union Mills reservoir - Incorporate the acquisition of water recharge areas through land preservation easements to develop a bank of water allocations municipalities with recharge credit - Rezone areas outside the GABs to be consistent with other areas of the county that are not within a DGA to reflect desired rural densities that would help protect or improve water quality - Assist the municipalities with updating the WSCMP worksheets developed as background data for this plan document to reflect the most current information, then complete and for this plan document to reflect the most current information then complete and submit a full WSCMP to MDE for review

+Track development of offset credits available in commercial mitigation banks serving this region of Maryland in anticipation of stream and wetland mitigation requirements that would be associated with development of a planned reservoir

+Note: These are options that will be considered for long-term supply.
+However, inclusion here does not imply that there is a definite plan to move forward with an option.
+Exploring additional sources, even for those systems that currently project enough capacity to meet demand, is included in order to be prepared for policy changes or other changes that would result in the need for additional available water capacity.

+- □ Obtain key permit required Water and Sewerage Construction Permit - □ Complete land easement/acquisition for WTP and pipeline - Compete engineering for pipeline, storage, and pump station

+Piney Run Reservoir (expanded):

-□ Complete land easement/acquisition for reservoir expansion
+- Receive approval from MDE Dam Safety to raise normal pool elevation and change dam classification from current "high hazard" designation - Obtain key permits required - Complete land easement/acquisition for reservoir expansion